Video: FBD Insurance accused of 'ripping off' livestock marts

 The general manager of Donegal Co-op Livestock Mart, Eimear Mc Guinness, believes that FBD Insurance is “ripping off” livestock marts when it comes to increasing insurance premiums.

-Mc Guinness admitted her thoughts on the matter when asked by senator Kieran O’Donnell whether she felt that the insurance provider was “ripping off” marts or charging excessive amounts for premiums.
+Mc Guinness admitted her thoughts on the matter when asked by Fine Gael senator Kieran O’Donnell whether she felt that the insurance provider was “ripping off” marts or charging excessive amounts for premiums.

-The mart manager was just one of a number of people to appear before a recent meeting of the Joint Committee on Finance, Public Expenditure and Reform.
+The mart manager was just one of a number of people to appear before a recent meeting of the Joint Committee on Finance, Public Expenditure and Reform, and Taoiseach.

 She conceded that insurance hikes represent the biggest challenge to livestock marts in recent memory and estimated that premiums – on average – have increased by between 20% and 30% over the last 12 months.

-But, increases have ranged anywhere from 46% to 255% depending on the mart during the 2015 to 2018 period, the mart manager added.
+However, Mc Guinness highlighted that each mart is different, adding that increases have ranged anywhere from between 46% to 255% during the 2015 to 2018 period.Also Read: ‘We’re losing money in marts’ – FBD Insurance

 Continuing, she said: “There is no doubt about it; if we don’t get something sorted – and sorted very quickly – marts will close.